catdogmat/Raspberry-Pi-FM-DJ/README.md

 # Raspberry-Pi-FM-DJ
 Welcome.
 This project is not finshed yet.
-Come back later.
+Don't use intil readme is done.